 - 2. Remove the oil fill cap. - 3.
-Place a pan underneath the oil drain plug and remove the plug (see Oil Change Values and Drain Plug Location below).
+Place a pan underneath the oil drain plug and remove the plug with a socket (see Oil Change Values and Drain Plug Location below).
 Let all oil drain from the engine. - 4.
-Replace the plug. - 5.
-Spin off the oil filter and thoroughly wipe off the filter mounting surface.
-Remove the gasket if it does not come off with the filter. - 6.
-Apply a film of oil to the new filter gasket and spin the new filter on by hand until the gasket just touches the mounting pad.
-Tighten 1/2 to 3/4 of a turn.
+Replace the plug.
+Tighten to torque value in Oil Change Values below.